KamyarGh/rl_swiss/reproducing/fmax_paper.md

 Put the path to your expert demos in the expert_demos_listing.yaml file.

 ### Normalizing the Demonstrations
 Use scripts/normalize_exp_demos.py to normalize the generated demonstrations.
 As of the time of this writing this script does not take in command-line arguments.
 In line 108, put the name yo uused for your new entry in the expert_demos_listing.yaml file.
+Put the path to the normalized expert demos in the expert_demos_listing.yaml file.

 ### Training F/AIRL
-Modify exp_specs/adv_irl.yaml appropriately (specifically, do not forget to replace the name of the expert demos with the name of your new entry in expert_demos_listing.yaml) and run:
+Modify exp_specs/adv_irl.yaml appropriately (specifically, do not forget to replace the name of the normalized expert demos with the name of your new entry in expert_demos_listing.yaml) and run:
 ```bash
 python run_experiment.py --nosrun -e exp_specs/adv_irl.yaml
 ```